Download our latest menu:

 When in season, we take produce straight from our award winning school allotment and prepare it fresh that day.
 There is nothing better than potatoes, dug fresh from the soil and cooked that morning or strawberries picked and eaten the same day!

-- main course: a hot school meal, a filled, hot jacket potato or school made sandwiches\wraps.
+- main course: a hot school meal or a filled, hot jacket potato.

-- desert: a school pudding, yoghurt, fresh fruit salad or choice of fruit.
+- dessert: a school pudding, yoghurt, fresh fruit salad or choice of fruit.

 - drink: either milk or water.

 All children in the Early Years Foundation Stage, Year 1 and Year 2 are provided with their school lunch free of charge.